William Hugh Kling: Other business ventures

 From 1989 to 2005, Kling served as a director of Travelers Inc, a publicly held insurance company.
 He was also a director of the privately held Wenger Corporation, which designs and builds music related equipment and systems and is located in Owatonna, Minnesota.

 Until December 2017, Kling served as a director of ten fund boards of the Los Angeles-based American Funds mutual fund family, all of which are managed by the Capital Group.
 These include The New Economy Fund, Smallcap World Fund, AMCAP, AMF, ICA, Global Balanced Fund, American Balanced Fund, The New Perspective Fund, The Euro Pacific Growth Fund and the New World Fund.
 He has served as non-executive chair of The New Economy Fund and The Smallcap World Fund.

 Kling is a member of the Board of Trustees for St. John's University.

-Kling is a former member and chair of the Board of Trustees of The Fitzgerald Theater in Saint Paul, which was owned by MPR.
+Kling is a former member and chair of the Board of Trustees of The Fitzgerald Theater in Saint Paul, which MPR owned.
 He is a former member of the Board of Trustees of the JL Foundation in Los Angeles.
 He was a founding Director of National Public Radio and the founding Chair and President of Public Radio International, which was formed as a subsidiary of MPR in 1983 and later spun off to independence.
 It is now owned by WGBH in Boston.

 In 2004, he was inducted into the Minnesota Broadcaster's Hall of Fame.